osama-shawir/Complex-SQL-Operations-w-Databricks/README.md

 ## Project Components

 ### 1. Databricks Notebook
 The Databricks notebook serves as the core of the ETL pipeline.
 It is responsible for the extraction, transformation, and loading of data.
-Spark SQL is leveraged for efficient and scalable data transformations.
+Spark SQL is leveraged for efficient and scalable data transformations and quality and error checks are presented every step of the way.

 <img width="677" alt="Screenshot 2023-11-28 220833" src="https://github.com/osama-shawir/Complex-SQL-Operations-w-Databricks/assets/89782802/9b21ac26-458c-4343-83f3-6d5d5a2c1abc">